zwettemaan/CRDT_UXP/README.md

 Currently, it is at an alpha stage: the feature set is not frozen, and new features are added regularly.

-The first release, 0.0.1 is functional and stable, and useful.
+The first release, 0.0.1 is meant to be functional and useful.

 Features include: